-The "Mother Nature Conservation Camp Zanzibar" is a combination of 10 volunteering activities at the two locations Rain Forest and Beach under professional guidance.
+The "Mother Nature Conservation Camp Zanzibar" is a combination of many volunteering activities at the two locations Rain Forest and Beach under professional guidance.
 It is ideal for everyone of any age who loves animals and nature, and who wishes to become active in the conservation of the island's unique fauna and flora.
-You will live in a cool camp in the forest and at an attractive bungalow directly on the beach.
+You will live in a comfortable camp in the forest and at an attractive bungalow directly on the beach.

 The Project Activities

 (Click on an activity to read more and to see pictures!)

 You can join the conservation of endangered marine turtles in Nungwi and in Jozani.

 The marine turtle conservation project in Nungwi is an established conservation project under the direction of a local initiative.
 Marine turtles are looked after and raised in a large natural lagoon and at several smaller pools, which have been found with injuries.
 Furthermore eggs are collected at beaches where due to human pressure the hatching or survival of the hatchlings is at risk.
 The eggs are incubated inside the protected area of the sanctuary and the young turtles are released to the ocean once they reach a certain size.
 The main tasks of volunteers at the marine turtle sanctuary include nursing and treating injured sea turtles, collecting food and feeding the turtles, cleaning the lagoon and pools, and guiding visitors using foreign languages.

 In cooperation with the NGO Under the Wave, volunteers from our Nungwi site take part in beach cleanups and other activities to protect sea turtles on the northeast coast of Zanzibar.